michelleamah/bookmate/client/README.md

 ### Book Swiper

-1. Swipe right to like a book and save it to your bookshelf.
+1. Click the check to like a book and save it to your bookshelf.
-2. Swipe left to dislike a book and skip to the next one.
+2. Click the x to dislike a book and skip to the next one.

 ### Bookshelf

 1. Visit the bookshelf page to see all the books you have liked.
 2. Click on a book to see its details.

+### Details

+1. Add a rating out of 5 stars to a book.
+2. Add a comment.

 ## Installation